Complex Terrain Environment, Imber Ranges, Wiltshire, 2025.

 In the 1970s, Cradle Hill near Warminster became infamous for mysterious UFO sightings that were collectively referred to as "The Warminster Thing."
 The phenomenon began in the late 1960s and escalated throughout the following decade, with numerous reports of strange lights, odd noises, and unidentified flying objects observed in the skies above the area.
 Locals and visitors alike described hearing unexplained sounds, including a low hum and strange booming noises, often coinciding with sightings of glowing or fast-moving objects.
 The events garnered widespread media attention, and Cradle Hill became a popular spot for UFO enthusiasts hoping to witness the phenomenon firsthand.
 Though the true nature of "The Warminster Thing" remains unexplained, the incidents contributed to Warminster's reputation as a hotspot for UFO activity, cementing its place in British UFO lore.

-Copehill Down FIBUA training centre, Imber Ranges, Wiltshire, 2023.
+Disused Explosive Method of Entry (EMoE) training walls, Copehill Down training centre, Imber Ranges, Wiltshire, 2023.

 Site of Searchlight Battery No. 531 44, 1940–45, Scratchbury Hill, Wiltshire, 2021.